gjbex/GrayNorm/README.md

 ```
 %run graynorm.txt -in data.csv -out output.csv
 ```
 The input file (in the above command line e.g., `data.csv`) is a file in CSV format, and it will be documented in the next section.
 The output of the program is stored in an CSV file as well (in the above example e.g., `output.csv` in the example above).
-The GrayNorm script (`graynorm.py`) and the input file should be in the same working directory that can be chosen as follows: choose “change working directory” from the drop down menu in the top right corner of the lower command window in Canopy.
+The GrayNorm script (`graynorm.py`) and the input file should be in the same working directory that can be chosen as follows: choose the working directory by selecting the folder icon next to the drop down menu in the top right corner of the Spyder window.

 Input data format
 -----------------